 The National September 11 Memorial opened in downtown Manhattan in 2011 to honor the 3,000 people who lost their lives in the terrorist attacks on September 11, 2001 at the World Trade Center, Shanksville, Pennsylvania, and the Pentagon, along with the six people who were killed in the World Trade Center bombings in February 1993.

 We bring you the top 10 secrets of the memorial, ranging from the design, the costs, to the rules & regulations.
-When you’re done, take the official guided tour of the 9/11 Memorial for more.
+When you’re done, take our newly launched walking tour, where we’ll delve into the Untold Stories of 9/11.

 10. The 9/11 Memorial Has the Largest Man-Made Waterfalls in North America